-Problems signing in to your Yahoo account
+Fix problems signing in to your Yahoo account

-Most common sign-in problems
+Common sign-in problems

 This error message means that the password and Yahoo ID combination you entered doesn't match what we have on record.

-The lock will be lifted automatically after 12 hours, but you can always regain access to your account immediately using the Sign-in Helper.
+To protect your account, it may be temporarily locked after too many unsuccessful attempts to sign in.
+It will be unlocked automatically after 12 hours, but you can always regain access to your account immediately using the Sign-in Helper.

-- Enter your Yahoo ID and Password, then click Sign in.
+- Enter your Yahoo ID and password, then click Sign in.

-Problems using the Sign-in Helper
+Problems using Sign-in Helper

 We take your account's privacy and security very seriously, and we'll only let you reclaim an account if you can prove you're the rightful owner.